 The project Sharing Elements explores the concept that we are as humans are not above matter, we are matter.
-With Sharing Elements Christien Meindertsma researches how much we are physically connected to the world around us.
+With Sharing Elements Christien Meindertsma researched how much we are physically connected to the world around us.
 What am I made of?
 Where do my elements come from, and where do they go to?
 And how do I relate to all these elements of matter around me?
 Are the questions that were the starting point of the installation.

-For Dutch Design Week 2021, Meindertsma is invited as ambassador to develop new work that deals with the relation between people and objects, to reflect on the subtheme of this year Things that Matter.
+For Dutch Design Week 2021, Meindertsma was invited as ambassador to develop new work that deals with the relation between people and objects, to reflect on the subtheme of this year Things that Matter.